withcenter/fireflow/README.md

 ## Comment creation

+- The `createdAt` field must be set to Firestore.serverTimestamp by flutterflow. `updatedAt` is optional.
 - The `order` field must be set by Flutterflow.
 It's not an ideal for the fireflow to update the `order` field since fireflow is a bit slow.
 And the flutterflow needs it immediately after it creates a comment to display the comments in nested position.